evanatyourservice/psgd_jax/README.md

 ### `kron`:

 The most versatile and easy-to-use PSGD optimizer is `kron`, which uses a Kronecker-factored preconditioner.
-It has less hyperparameters that need tuning than adam, and can be a drop-in replacement for adam.
-It keeps a dim's preconditioner as either triangular or diagonal based on `max_size_triangular` and `max_skew_triangular`.
-For example, for a layer with shape (256, 128, 64), triangular preconditioners would be shapes (256, 256), (128, 128), and (64, 64) and diagonal preconditioners would be shapes (256,), (128,), and (64,).
-Depending on how these two settings are chosen, `kron` can balance between memory/speed and performance (see below).
+It has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement for adam.

 ## Installation